 Slack is a wildly popular team-chat and collaboration app that solves three main problems – team communication, collaboration (file sharing and integrations) and most importantly, staying up-to-date (notifications).
 However, it’s not always the best solution for your work communication and you may want to consider Slack alternatives.

 Why Use Slack Alternatives

 Users have a love-hate relationships with Slack.
 Of course, Slack is an excellent tool but it’s features, come at a price.
 Many refuse to use Slack exactly because of its price tag.
 Also, Slack offers way more features than your company may want to deal with, ending up notifications from the endless list of Slack apps pouring into your workspace daily.

-Here are some of the reasons why you should choose Slack alternatives —
+Here are some of the reasons why you should consider a Slack alternatives:

 - The constant bombardment of incoming messages and notifications can be overwhelming on Slack.

 - Non-technical users find it challenging to use and retain Slack

 - Slack is priced at $8/user/month which may not be affordable for small businesses

 - Slack can be distracting since larger channels suffer from noise after a certain point which can start diminishing productivity.

 - Slack does not provide encryption keys on their servers